WATCH: School resource officer proposes to teacher at school assembly

 “My favorite teacher is Miss Henry,” said Officer Kaatmann (aka “Officer Chris”).

 Kaatmann entered the gymnasium to the loud cheers of the students.
 Henry, known to her students as Miss Henry, began to blush.
-She had already sensed something was off script when Kaatmann appeared on screen.
+She had already sensed something was off-script when Kaatmann appeared on the screen.

 At that point, he took the microphone and, with the help of four students, delivered a message.